darylrue/code_challenge_sms_simulation/README.md

 python3 src/start.py 1000 4 0.01 0.001 0.2
 ```
 Starts the simulation with 1000 messages, 4 senders, a mean message processing time of 0.01 seconds with a max
-deviation in message processing time of 0.001 seconds, and a message failure rate of 0.2.
+deviation in message processing time of 0.001 seconds, and a message failure rate of 0.2 (i.e. 20%).